Home For The Holidays? Get Off The Couch!

 Though being sedentary at work is also a risk, office employees tend to at least get up now and then, walk down the hall to the printer or restroom, and go to lunch, she says.
 Or at least workers used to do that.
 Increasingly, she says, many of us of all ages are engineering much of that light activity out of our lives.

-"We now use the Internet to go shopping, order groceries, send messages, and even gossip," DiPietro says.
+"We now use the Internet to go shopping, order groceries, send messages and even gossip," DiPietro says.
 "We used to walk down the hall and gossip; now we send it via email or text."

 To measure the effect of prolonged sitting on mobility, DiPietro and colleagues took data from the large NIH-AARP Diet and Health Study of men and women ages 50 to 71.
 The participants were all healthy when the study started in 1995 and 1996.

-The researchers recorded how much those in the study watched TV, exercised or did gardening, housework or other physical activity at the beginning of the investigation.
+The researchers recorded how much those in the study watched TV, exercised, or did gardening, housework or other physical activity at the beginning of the investigation.
 They included "light" physical activity like "puttering around, walking to get the mail, or walking to the car" says DiPietro.

 The results: Those who watched five or more hours of TV per day had a 65 percent greater risk of reporting a mobility disability at the study's end, compared with those who watched less than two hours per day.
 DiPietro says this association was independent of their level of total physical activity and other factors known to affect the ability to easily move around.